I read a lot. To try to avoid buying hundreds of books a year, I generally listen to audiobooks, read ebooks, or see what’s available at the library.

 A bedside book crafted with love by the Kate Greenaway Medal-winning artist Jackie Morris, The Unwinding offers a balm for weary souls and kindling for the imagination.

 Here, Jackie bridges the magical land between awake and dreaming where fairytale characters explore and magnificent creatures dwell.

-It’s a beautiful book designed to ease the soul and help you unwind for the day, unlocking a peaceful space where our imagination can stretch and quiet reflection can bring us tranquility.
+With a story led by pictures, it’s a beautiful book to calm your mind and help you unwind for the day, unlocking a peaceful space where our creativity can stretch and quiet reflection can bring us tranquility.